Skip to the main content.

 PARTNER.MICROSOFT.COM

 NIST (The National Institute of Standards and Technology) is a non-regulatory federal agency within the U.S. Department of Commerce which is heavily involved in standardization of cryptographic solutions.
-NIST's mission is to promote U.S. innovation and industrial competitiveness by advancing measurement science, standards, and technology in ways that enhance economic security and improve our quality of life.
+The NIST Federal Information Processing Standard - FIPS - is one of many NIST initiatives relevant to secure solutions.

-For the use of HSMs (Hardware Security Modules) FIPS 140 has prevailed as the predominantstandard for security evaluation.
+For the use of HSMs (Hardware Security Modules) FIPS 140 has prevailed as the predominant standard for security evaluation.

 www.itl.nist.gov/fipspubs